jaxgoodlabs/patrick-campbell-portfolio/Writing/bioinformatics.md

 For demonstration purposes, we identified a dataset that was agreeable for all teams’ efforts and was used solely as an example for showcasing the workflow.
 This does not represent the kind of patient-level data that would be best suited to this analysis pipeline.
 The resulting dataset is a lung cancer dataset (Suzuki et al., 2019; ENA accession: PRJDB6952) corresponding to 23 lung cancer cell lines treated with 95 compounds including approved receptor tyrosine kinase inhibitors and epigenetic targeting drugs.
 High-throughput RNA-seq was conducted with four different drug concentrations at three time points (24,48,72h).

-## Tables, figures and so on

-Please remember to introduce tables (see Table 1) before they appear on the document.
-We recommend to center tables, formulas and figure but not the corresponding captions.
-Feel free to modify the table style as it better suits to your data.

 Table 1.
 Three cell lines and four treatments were included for testing (124 total samples).
 (Suzuki et al., 2019; ENA accession: [PRJDB6952]( https://ddbj.nig.ac.jp/BPSearch/bioproject?acc=PRJDB6952))